middyjs/middy/packages/sqs-batch/README.md

 }
 ```

+### Usage with Node.js <= 10

+This middleware expects a `Promise.allSettled` resolved value to be returned by the Lambda handler, which is only available in Node.js 12+.

+To use this middleware with earlier versions of Node.js, use a polyfill.
+We recommend installing [promise.allsettled](https://www.npmjs.com/package/promise.allsettled) and adding `require('promise.allsettled').shim()` to your handler.

 ## Middy documentation and examples

 For more documentation and examples, refers to the main [Middy monorepo on GitHub](https://github.com/middyjs/middy) or [Middy official website](https://middy.js.org).